xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 ## Mutability of Collections

 * mutable : assign it to a variable - change (or mutate) the collection
-* immutable : assign the collections to a constant - its size and contents cannnot be changed
+* immutable : assign the collections to a constant - its size and contents cannot be changed

 > note:
  to create immutable collections : enable the Swift compiler to optimize the performance